How do you get relief for itchy arms?

 What else did we learn about the arm itch (brachioradial pruritus) from the 41 patients studied?

-- There was often burning and stinging sensations at the site as well as itch.
+- Itch was accompanied with burning and stinging sensations at the site most of the time.

 - The itch was improved by applying something cold (e.g. an ice pack).